 Be sure to contact animal control and file a report as soon as possible.
 By filing a report, you will be helping limit future attacks like the one you experienced.
 In most cases, animal control will initiate an investigation into the incident, which can have an impact on any future litigation.

 In addition to the photographs of injuries and medical receipts, keep track of any correspondence you have with the parties involved in the incident, such as witnesses, doctors, or attorneys.
 If you’ve been injured, document the pain, loss of mobility, swelling and the overall impact of the injuries you’ve sustained.

 At some point after the incident, take time to write down the circumstances that led to the event.
 Be specific, noting:

 Try and recall all the details you can.
 This should be done as soon as possible, as not to forget important details.

 If injuries are sufficient or you feel action needs to be taken, contact an attorney right away.
-An attorney will help you assess the damage that you’ve incurred to help you navigate the process.
+A Tampa, Florida personal injury lawyer will help you assess the damage that you’ve incurred to help you navigate the process.
 Hiring an attorney that you trust ensures that you and the other party can come to a fair agreement and put an unfortunate situation behind you.